iamcal/homespring.js/README.md

 ## Language Spec Versions

-This interpreter introduces a new version of the language standard, updated to allow a conformant interpreter to run all of the examples and the clafify some undefined behaviors.
+This interpreter introduces a new version of the language standard, updated to allow a conformant interpreter to run all of the examples and the clarify some undefined behaviors.

 * [Jeff Binder's Original 2003 Spec](docs/Homespring-Official-Language-Standard.pdf)
 * [Joe Neeman's Updated 2005 Spec](docs/Homespring-Proposed-Language-Standard.pdf)